bridgetkromhout/bosh-tutorial/README.md

 * laptop with administrator access

-* comfortable using command line
-	* commands you'll need will be provided, but you will want to be comfortable at a shell prompt.
-	* No GUI version of the tutorial is available, and Windows-user support is limited.
+* comfortable using command line (as no GUI version of the tutorial is available, and Windows support is limited).

 * your own AWS account
   * [Signing up for the AWS free tier](https://aws.amazon.com/free/)